-Until perhaps ten to twenty years ago, there was a widespread assumption that religion was increasingly becoming less important for schools in Britain.
+A decade or two ago and many might have supposed that religion was increasingly becoming less important for schools in Britain.
 However, this has not proved to be the case.
-While there are many people for whom religious belief, practice and experience are not important, there are many for whom these are significant.
+While personal religious belief and practice is unimportant for a growing number of people in Britain, there are many for whom it remains significant.
 Furthermore, the numbers for whom religion is personally relevant have been swelled both by immigration, including children born in such families, and by a tendency found in many religions in recent decades for some religious believers to have become more fundamentalist / literalist.
 In addition, religious matters now seem more evident in the public arena - whether we are talking about the wearing of religious dress (e.g. the burqa) or religious symbols (e.g. a cross), attitudes to gay marriage, the rise of militant atheism or religious terrorism.
 In education, the situation is complicated by new forms of faith schooling (Chapman et al. 2014, Parker-Jenkins et al. 2014).

-This chapter examines such issues from the perspective of teaching assistants and others (e.g. parents, mentors) who work in school classrooms alongside teachers.
-I start from the belief that the right to hold a particular belief, religious or secular, should be accepted as part of a wider spectrum of rights to equal participation in education, regardless of difference - and this point applies to teaching assistants and teachers as well as to students.
-So, I am not making any assumptions about the religious beliefs of you, the reader.
+This chapter examines such issues from the perspective of teachers working in schools.
+The fundamental premise is that the right to hold a particular belief, religious or secular, should be accepted as part of a wider spectrum of rights to equal participation in education, regardless of difference - and this point applies to teachers as well as to students.
 Inclusive schools welcome the diversity represented by members of their neighborhood communities and regard differences as sources for enriching teaching and learning and for fostering harmonious, respectful relationships and mutual understanding (e.g. Mirza and Meetoo 2012).
 However, there are times when such well-intended sentiments are easier to state than to put into practice!
-A general point is that it is not appropriate for teaching assistants, teachers and other adults in school to attempt to convert students to or away from any particular religion.
+This chapter both considers the fundamental issues at stake and suggests pragmatic ways forward for school leaders and classroom teachers.

-One way of thinking of religion is to see it as a part of culture.
+The chapter title includes the phrase 'cultural diversity' to indicate that one way of seeing religion is as a part of culture.
 In one sense there is nothing specific to religion for a school dealing with issues of inclusion.
-By way of analogy (though analogies are always risky as some people treat them too literally), having a religious faith is in certain respects analogous to being a vegetarian.
-Some vegetarians believe passionately in the importance of vegetarianism and argue strongly that for anyone to eat meat is wrong; other vegetarians, while equally passionate about not eating meat themselves, believe strongly in the right of others to eat meat if they so choose; still other vegetarians are more laid back about their own eating habits and not averse sometimes to eating fish.
-In other words, vegetarians vary in their views about vegetarianism and religious people vary in their views about religion.
-What we want a school to do is to be respectful of the diversity of religious views within it, without giving the impression that discussion about religion is off limits.
+By way of analogy (though analogies are always risky as some people treat them as if there were intended to be identities), having a religious faith is a bit like being a vegetarian.
+Some vegetarians believe passionately in the importance of vegetarianism and argue strongly that for anyone to eat meat is wrong - even murder (a PETA slogan as well as a hit album by The Smiths); other vegetarians, while equally passionate about not eating meat themselves, believe strongly in the right of others to eat meat if they so choose; still other vegetarians are more laid back about their own eating habits and not averse sometimes to eating fish and eggs.